 Is there a limit to the contributions I can make to individual pension plans in a year?

-Can I make transfers between Plans or EPSVs?
+Can I make transfers between pension plans?

-Is it worth investing in a Pension Plan or EPSV if I am only a few years from retirement?
+Is it worth investing in a pension plan or EPSV if I am only a few years from retirement?